Sound-on-Sound: Release and reception

 The sleeve of Sound-on-Sound was designed by Japanese artist Bishin Jumonji, and depicts a bed-ridden robot constructed of both electronic and electromechanical components, chosen by Nelson to represent the album's 'mundane, domestic' themes.
 The back cover features an "Important Notice" writing that the album was "styled with today's hi-fi in mind," saying that the record should be "played at high volume in a room with no views other than those afforded by the use of subliminal image video apparatus."
 Nelson said he wrote the notice with his "tongue firmly in cheek".
 During the band's live performances, the group wore Red Army-style matching uniforms and used intricate lighting to "underline the point of the music," according to Nelson, who elaborated: "The songs are about the impending gloom of 1984, the austerity and the indoctrination.
 But I wanted to present the band as the perpetrators rather than the victims.
 The uniforms are part of that."

-After disbanding Be-Bop Deluxe, Nelson gave EMI – parent company of Harvest Records, whom the band were signed to – a choice between signing Red Noise or dropping him altogether.
+After disbanding Be-Bop Deluxe, Nelson gave EMI—parent company of Harvest Records, to which the band was signed—a choice between signing Red Noise or dropping him altogether.
 Although the label agreed to sign Red Noise, they were taken aback when hearing Sound-on-Sound.
 Nelson elaborated: "A friend had dinner with EMI's head of A&R and told me he'd been asked, 'What's wrong with Bill?
 Why's he doing all this crazy music?'"
 Harvest released Sound-on-Sound on 16 February 1979, with the lead single "Furniture Music" being issued the same month.
 While the album jarred Nelson's fan base, it debuted and peaked at number 33 on the UK Albums Chart, where it stayed for five weeks, while "Furniture Music" reached number 59 on the UK Singles Chart, with "Revolt Into Style" reaching number 69 in May.
 In the United States, where the album was released by Capitol Records, it was a commercial failure.